 It’s important to ensure continuity of care if you have a mental health condition and are moving away to start school.
 It can be helpful to consider how you will continue your treatment, your options for finding new care (should you need it), and how/when you are comfortable sharing information about your health with family or others in your support system.

 Developing A Plan For Treatment

-Having a clear plan for how you will manage your mental health care when you get to UT Southern ise essential to support your wellness or recovery, ensure your safety and maximize your success.
+Having a clear plan for managing mental health care when you get to UT Southern is essential to support your wellness or recovery, ensure your safety, and maximize your success.
 Starting college when you already have a mental health condition might feel scary, but a pre-existing diagnosis does not necessarily increase the risk of struggling academically.

 We offer free, confidential counseling here on campus.
 It is designed to serve as short-term talk therapy or acute care/crisis service, but we can help you find local clinicians for long-term care!
-Many students also find that their home therapist is now able to continue working with them through a telehealth format, or help them find providers and support options in our area.
+Many students also find that their home therapist can continue working with them through telehealth or help them find providers and support options in our area.

 Developing A Crisis Plan

 In addition to planning for your ongoing or “maintenance” mental health treatment, it is also helpful to consider how you might deal with emerging problems or crises.
-Have a discussion with your current provider, your family and others in your support network, and consider putting your plan in writing.
+Discuss with your current provider, your family, and others in your support network, and consider putting your plan in writing.
 Every plan is individualized, but common elements include: